 We need to move from the confusion of categories to complexification.
 The practical theologian Pete Ward notes that in many books, blogs, and articles on the contemporary church and its practices, critiques are all too often thinly constructed even while the theological basis for the arguments and prescriptions are rich.
 Ward sees this as “methodological laziness”.
 “We base whole arguments on anecdote and the selective treatment of experience.
 We are prone to a sleight of hand that makes social theory appear to be a description of social reality—which it of course is not”.
 It will not do to have thick theological reflection on thin sociological observations.

-Speaking of theology, let’s look at an example from theology, since it is the world I know better.
+Speaking of theology, let’s look at an example.
 All theology is contextual.
 But the primary matrix for evaluating theology is not its origin but by its object.
 Of course, origin is not an irrelevant category; it is just a different one, and a secondary one.
 Context matters, but it is not all that matters, or even what matters most.
 Whether something is ‘Asian theology’ or ‘European theology’ is secondary— and it is a distant second— to the primary question of whether it is faithful theology.
 We would do well to ask, “Would this be alien to the apostles?”
 “Would it be foreign to the global church?”
 We need a different way of evaluating a theology other than naming its origin and context.
 It is not enough to simply say that it emerged from a marginalized people’s reading of Scripture, and since Scripture is written by many marginalized people, thus this reading must automatically be closer to the ‘truth’.Whether something is ‘Asian theology’ or ‘European theology’ is secondary— and it is a distant second— to the primary question of whether it is faithful theology.
 We would do well to ask, 'Would this be alien to the apostles?'
 Click To Tweet

 The late British missionary bishop Lesslie Newbigin wrote decades ago that “[w]e need the witness of Christians of other cultures to correct our culturally conditioned understanding of Scripture”.
 And yet, theology is not relativized completely by this dynamic, for Scripture contains the revelation of God, culminating in the stories about Jesus.
 “The Christ who is presented in Scripture for our believing is Lord over all cultures,” Newbigin wrote, “and his purpose is to unite all of every culture to himself in a unity which transcends without negating the diversities of culture”.